neuralmagic/deepsparse/docs/llms/README.md

 ### **How Is This Useful For Real World Use?**

-The GSM dataset is a toy example demonstrating how to adapt LLMs to new tasks.

-It it serves as an example of how LLMs can be adapted (with a relatively small <8k sample dataset) to solve tasks which the general pretrained model cannot.
+While the GSM dataset is a toy example dataset, it serves as an example of how LLMs can be adapted (with a relatively small <8k sample dataset) to solve tasks which the general pretrained model cannot.
 Given the treasure-troves of proprietary, domain-specific data held by companies, we expect to see many production models fine-tuned to enable more accurate, smaller models fit to business tasks.

 Using Neural Magic, we can deploy these fine-tuned models performantly on CPUs!